tubepress/tubepress/readme.txt

 = 1.6.5 =
 * Full internationalization capability (closes Ticket #21)
-* Upgrades, from this = on, will no longer destroy your old TubePress default settings (closes Ticket #28)
+* Upgrades, from this version on, will no longer destroy your old TubePress default settings (closes Ticket #28)
 * Multiple galleries on a single post/page now possible (closes Ticket #20)
 * Fixes broken YouTube link (closes Ticket #30)
 * Video playback now functions correctly in IE7